2011JavaReact/AdeptusAdministratumFrontend/readme.md

 - [x] Create a pipeline using Jenkins that achieves continuous delivery/ continuous deployment (either or).

-Result: Jenkins pipeline successfully deployed and working well.
-It made update during the project much easier - especially for the multiple CORS related changes to web.xml.
+Result: Jenkins pipeline for continuous deployment successfully implemented and working well.
+It made updates during the project much easier - especially for the multiple CORS related changes to web.xml.

 - [x] Documentation for front end (you can also fix your documentation for your backend if needed).